-The book also covered other ways to apply mindfulness, including self-compassion, loving-kindness meditation, and bringing mindfulness to interpersonal relationships and communication.
+The book also covered other applications of mindfulness, including self-compassion, loving-kindness meditation, and bringing mindfulness to interpersonal relationships and communication.

-At the end of the book, there’s a suggested 8-week outline for how to go through it, based on how an MBSR course would be conducted.
+At the end of the book, there’s a suggested 8-week outline for working through it.
+This is based on how an MBSR course would be conducted.

-A personal bias of mine is that I find some of the language that’s used in relation to meditation to be a bit hokey.
+A personal is that I find some of the language that’s used in relation to meditation to be a bit hokey.
 A number of times this book describes mindfulness practice as “nourishing”.
 Maybe it is, which is great for them, but for me, that wording is more of a turn-off than anything.
 That’s just my own personal preference, though.

-I think this book would be a good pick for someone who’s interested in trying out meditation in a relatively structured way.
+I think this book would be a good pick for someone who’s interested in trying out a structured form of meditation.
 If you’re looking to work on building mindful awareness without formal meditation, this probably wouldn’t be the best fit.

 You can find A Mindfulness-Based Stress Reduction Workbook on Amazon.